liamsmith3194/otter-hockey/README.md

 TO BE COMPLETED

-In order to find the relevant keywords for my project I made the following searches on Google and Word Tracker along with a few combinations:
+In order to find the relevant keywords for my project I made the following searches on Google and [Word Tracker](https://www.wordtracker.com/).
+Below is a list of keywords used:
+- Hockey sticks
+- Premimum hockey sticks
+- Hockey equipment
+- Hockey bags
+- Hockey accessories
+- Hockey gifts

+After making these searches I discovered that because of what Americans would call hockey (Ice Hockey), I should add 'Field' to my searches.

+- Field Hockey sticks
+- Premimum field hockey sticks
+- Field hockey equipment
+- Field Hockey bags
+- Field Hockey accessories
+- Field Hockey gifts

+The results were very dissapointing with hockey brands coming back as alternative searches, such as
+- Grays field hockey sticks
+- Adidas field hockey sticks
+- TK hockey sticks
+- Osaka field hockey sticks

+Using this feedback I added all 'field' combinations to my metadata keywords.
+It also shows that the target market for hockey products, espically sticks, are aware of the brands and know what type of stick they would like to purchase.
+It seems it is all about brand awareness!

 ## Agile Methodology - Testing